Google Search Console integration

 - On the left, click Credentials.

-- Click a drop-down Create credentials, then pick oAuth client ID.
+- Click + Create credentials, then pick OAuth client ID.

 - If this is your first time creating a client ID, Google will ask you to add a product name, support email address, and authorized domain in the OAuth consent screen page.
 For example, add: